appwrite/rfc/009-s3-storage-support.md

 We need to implement new storage adapters.

 ### Add S3 adapter
-Add, S3 adapter that implements `Device` and its required functions.
+Add, S3 adapter that implements `Device` and its required functions in [utopia-php/storage](https://github.com/utopia-php/storage) library.
 Also add more functions that is required for S3.
 We already have a barebones S3 adapter, where we need to implement the required functions

 ### Upload file
 1. Need to generate authorization signature